behrad-kzm/BEKCurveTabbar/README.md

 __usage:__

-You can change appearance using xcode interface builder or use default config (recommended).
+You can change appearance using Xcode interface builder or use default config (recommended).
 ```BEKCurveTabbarController``` can setup with your custom ViewModel that confirms the ```BEKTabBarViewModelType``` protocol.
 you can set your 'tabbar' to BEKCurveTabbar inside interface builder or initiate it programatically with easiest way as possible like this: